Building an Android App

 Adding native code to our program makes it a little harder to build, but it turns out not to be too bad.

 The Android Native Development Kit (NDK) provides compilers and libraries for building C and C++ code for Android.
-It can be installed like this:
+It can be installed with the sdkmanager, or manually like this:

 We set more shell variables to point at the specific toolchains we'll use: (if you're not using Linux, you'll want one of the other prebuilt directories)

-We will update our Activity to use the Java Native Interface (see also Android JNI Tips) for a new method, getMessage(), and use that method to set the text of the TextView.
-The native method will be implemented by a library called hello, which we load with System.loadLibrary in a static initializer block:
+We will update our Activity to use the Java Native Interface (see also Android JNI Tips) to call a new method, getMessage(), and use that method to set the text of the TextView.
+The method will be implemented in native code by a library called hello, which we load with System.loadLibrary in a static initializer block:

 package net.hanshq.hello;